Signs (except election signs)

 The following supporting documents will need to be submitted with your application:

-• details of any illumination, animation, moving parts, reflective material or third-party advertising that the proposed sign will contain
+• Details of any illumination, animation, moving parts, reflective material and third-party advertising that the proposed sign will contain.

-• if the proposed advertising device is to be located on land, structures or infrastructure that the applicant does not own (other than land, structures or infrastructure owned or controlled by Council), please provide the owner’s written consent to the installation
+• If the proposed advertising device is to be located on land, structures or infrastructure that the applicant does not own (other than land, structures or infrastructure owned or controlled by Council), you must provide the owner’s written consent to the installation.

 Step 5.Review the conditions